 Since noise reduction is the main feature of these earbuds sound was less focused on.

-It’s slightly bass emphasized which might be to the liking of the general public.
+The general public might like the slightly bass emphasized sound.
 You can find the best basshead earbuds here.

 For an audiophile though, these aren’t really comparable since none of the ranges come close to the audiophile standard.
 The highs aren’t clear and detailed enough, mids are hidden and bass is muddy would be a short summary of an expert.